The program is organized as a pedagogic continuum:

 The course begins in September (semester 1) of each year, including lectures, tutorials, seminars and a work-based research project

 Students can start Year 1 of their studies at any of the five partner universities.
-Semester 3 is offered at one the other 4 partner universities, while semester 4 can be undertaken in industry, at one of the consortium universities, at LSF or at any of the partner universities.
+Semester 3 is offered at one the 5 other partner universities, while semester 4 can be undertaken in industry, at one of the consortium universities, at LSF or at any of the partner universities (in Japan, USA, Russian Federation, Brazil, India, Switzerland).

 In each semester, students take 30 ECTS credits.